eneabio/hsm/README.txt

 =======
  Hsm
 =======

-Hsm is a hierarchical state machines library designed for very large hand written state machines.
+Hsm is a hierarchical state machines library designed for *very large hand written state machines*.

-Hsm is designed to be concise, i.e. let the user write little and do a lot, esecially for hierarchical finite state machines definition.
+Hsm is designed to be concise, i.e. let the user write little and do a lot, especially for hierarchical finite state machines definition.

-It's designed for *very large hand written state machines*

-Enjoy,
+Have fun,

 Fabio N. Filasieno